Cathedral Financial Consultants Limited, advising clients since 2003.

 What happens to an annuity when you die (Ireland)

-It depends on the options you chose when setting up the annuity:
+What is paid after your death depends on the options you selected when you set up your annuity:

 • Single-life annuity (no guarantees):

-If you die within the guarantee term, payments continue to your estate/beneficiary until the end of that term.
+If you die during the guaranteed term, payments continue to your estate or nominated beneficiary until the end of that period.

 • Joint-life annuity:

-A selected percentage (often 50%–100%) continues to your spouse/civil partner for the rest of their life.
+An agreed percentage of your income (commonly 50%–100%) continues to your spouse or civil partner for the rest of their lifetime.

-A lump sum may be payable on death, subject to product limits and tax rules.
+A lump sum may be paid on death, subject to product conditions and applicable tax rules.

-Tax note: Any death benefits or continuing payments are subject to Irish tax rules and your policy’s terms.
+Tax note: Any ongoing payments or lump sums are subject to Irish tax legislation and the specific terms of your policy.

 Approved Retirement Funds (ARFs) — what happens on death (Ireland)

-If your pension is in an ARF, the remaining balance can pass to your beneficiaries (e.g., spouse/civil partner, children, or others) under Revenue rules.
+If your pension is held in an Approved Retirement Fund (ARF), any remaining balance can pass to your beneficiaries (such as a spouse/civil partner, children, or other named individuals) in accordance with Revenue rules.

-• Spouse/Civil partner: The ARF can usually be inherited or transferred to an ARF in their own name with no immediate tax charge.
-Future withdrawals are taxed as income in their hands.
+The ARF can usually be transferred into their own name or inherited directly without an immediate tax charge.
+Any withdrawals they make in the future are taxed as income.

-ARFs make it straightforward for your beneficiaries to receive the remaining fund, but the exact tax outcome depends on who inherits and your personal circumstances.
-Keep your beneficiary nominations up to date and seek advice for tailored guidance.
+ARFs offer flexibility in passing on remaining pension funds, but the precise tax outcome depends on who inherits and their individual circumstances.
+Ensure your beneficiary nominations are up to date and seek professional advice for guidance tailored to your situation.

 What about Inheritance Tax on Pensions?

-Inheritance tax on pensions (Ireland) — the essentials
+Inheritance tax on pensions (Ireland) — Key Points

-Many schemes allow a tax-free lump sum up to a Revenue cap (commonly up to four times final remuneration, adjusted for previous lump sums).
-Any excess may provide a spouse/dependant’s pension or follow scheme rules.
+Many occupational schemes provide for a tax-free lump sum on death, subject to Revenue limits — commonly up to four times final remuneration, adjusted for any previous lump sums received.
+Any amount above this cap may be used to provide a spouse’s or dependant’s pension, or otherwise paid in accordance with the scheme’s rules.

-Specific exemptions can apply to payments to a spouse/civil partner, qualifying children, and charities.
+Certain exemptions may apply for payments to a spouse or civil partner, qualifying children, and registered charities.

-This is a high-level guide.
-Tax treatment depends on product type, scheme rules, your relationship to the beneficiary, and current Revenue guidance.
-For personal advice, review your policy documents and speak with a regulated adviser.
+This overview is intended as a general guide.
+The tax treatment of pension death benefits depends on the product type, scheme rules, the beneficiary’s relationship to you, and current Revenue legislation.
+For advice tailored to your circumstances, review your policy documentation and consult a regulated financial adviser.

 Nominating a beneficiary for my pension